Gantt Chart in Excel

 Cons of Gantt Chart

-- For a large amount of task or activities, the Excel Gantt Chart becomes complex.
+- For a large amount of tasks or activities, the Excel Gantt Chart becomes complex.

-- Size of the bar does not indicate the weight of the task.
+- The size of the bar does not indicate the weight of the task.

 - Regular forecasting is required, which is a time-consuming task.

 Factors to be Considered

-- Determine the tasks needs to be done.
+- Determine the tasks that need to be done.
 How long the task is going to take.

 - Avoid complex data structures.

 - Do not include too many X or Y-axis values, which can make the chart look very long.

 This has been a guide to Gantt Chart in Excel.
-Here we discuss how to create Gantt Chart along with excel examples, uses and downloadable template.
+Here we discuss how to create Gantt Charts along with excel examples, uses, and a downloadable template.
 You may also look at these useful functions in excel –